-Your car’s SORN status will continue until you take steps to get the vehicle back on the road – i.e. as long as you want.
+Your car’s SORN status continues until you take steps to get the vehicle back on the road – i.e. as long as you want.

-However, if you buy a car that has a SORN, you’ll need to apply for a new SORN under your own name if you want to keep it off the road.
+If you buy a car that has a SORN, you need to apply for a new SORN under your own name if you want to keep it off the road.

-The SORN status does not transfer automatically from one owner to the next.
+The SORN status doesn’t transfer automatically from one owner to the next.

 When will my SORN start?